alphagov/zendesk-scripts/README.md

 ### User Processes

-#### Pull list of deleted user accounts to local file (note: incl. hard deleted so may take several hours)
+#### Retrieve list of deleted user accounts to local file (note: includes hard deleted so may take several hours)

 ```